periode/webthesis/web/README.md

 ## notes

-would it be better to have it as a single page, or as distinct includes?
+would it be better to have it as a single page, or as distinct includes? separate includes because chunking makes it more manageable, and because chapters can (and should ?) be seen as standing on their own right as well

+make layout into a full width block for each paragraph, divded in two blocks, one is the text, the other one holds citations/footnotes. citations and footnotes are at different z-indexes, interverting as they become more recently clicked (also toggle for all citations vs. all footnotes)

+- [ ] parsing or rendering error: `As Pye puts it, [...` dots are messing it up again

 ## doing

 - [ ] citation (parse bib.json to find the proper ones)
-  - [ ] probably have a `citationItem` component which renders each individual citation
+  - [ ] probably have a `citationItem` component which renders each individual citation (one for each short and long?)
-  - [ ] hovering above the group shows all citations, and the specific short citation element that is being hovered over is underline its long counterpart
+  - [ ] hovering above the group shows all citations or the footnote
+  - [ ] hovering above short citation in a group underlines its long counterpart, and scrolls it into view
+  - [ ] the right side of the row (the citation+footnote, is flex col, with overflow scrolling
 - [ ] layout
-  - [ ] make it into a full width block for each paragraph, divded in two blocks, one is the text, the other one holds citations/footnotes. citations and footnotes are at different z-indexes, interverting as they become more recently clicked (also toggle for all citations vs. all footnotes)
+  - [ ] have a message passing from a nested child short footnote or citation, caught by the node, and generating the approriate element with unique ID
+  - [ ] the source text should be edited making use of references to labels of listings

 ## todo